 The following image is taken from Starlog Magazine Issue 120, page 21, published in July of 1987.
 It advertised The Lucasfilm Fan Club: the successor to the Official Star Wars Fan Club.

-A separate press release stated that, “The Lucasfilm Fan Club will have a cast and crew fan mail forwarding service, a pen pal service, and will accept articles, fan art, and poetry for possible publication in the club magazine.” (fanlore.org)
+A separate press release stated, “The Lucasfilm Fan Club will have a cast and crew fan mail forwarding service, a pen pal service, and will accept articles, fan art, and poetry for possible publication in the club magazine.” (fanlore.org)

 Lucasfilm Fan Club